BonsaiDen/BiSON.js/README.md

 Bandwidth optimized binary encoding for JavaScript
 ==================================================

-**BiSON** provides a JSON like encoding for your JavaScript objects but is highly focussed on providing a format that is optimized for use with WebSockets and other applications where bandwidth is a major concern.
+**BiSON** provides a JSON like encoding for JavaScript objects but focusses on providing a format that is optimized for use with WebSockets and other applications where bandwidth is a major concern.